-- DNA: PCR product purification is not necessary if the total volume of all PCR products is 20% or less of the assembly reaction volume.
-Higher volumes of PCR products may reduce the efficiency of high-fidelity DNA and transformation due to the elevated carryover amounts of PCR reaction buffer and unused primers present in the PCR product.
-Column purification of PCR products may increase the efficiency of both high-fidelity DNA assembly and transformation by 2-10 fold and is highly recommended when performing assemblies of three or more PCR fragments or assembling longer than 5 kb fragments.
-Purified DNA for assembly can be dissolved in ddH2O (Milli-Q® water or equivalent is preferable), TE or other dilution buffers. - Insert: When directly assembling fragments into a cloning vector, the concentration of assembly fragments should be at least 2 times higher than the concentration of vector.
-For assembly of 4 or more fragments into a vector, we recommend using an equimolar ratio of fragments. - Transformation: NEB 5-alpha Competent E. coli (High Efficiency, NEB #C2987) provided with the NEBuilder HiFi DNA Assembly Cloning Kit are recommended for use for assembled products of less than 20 kb.
+- DNA: PCR product purification is not necessary if the total volume of all PCR products in the Gibson Assembly reaction is 20% or less of the Gibson Assembly reaction volume.
+Higher volumes of PCR products may reduce the efficiency of Gibson Assembly and transformation due to the elevated carryover amounts of PCR reaction buffer and unused primers present in the PCR product.
+Column purification of PCR products may increase the efficiency of both Gibson Assembly and transformation by 2-10 fold and is highly recommended when performing assemblies of three or more PCR fragments or assembling longer than 5 kb fragments.
+Purified DNA for assembly can be dissolved in ddH2O (Milli-Q® water or equivalent is preferable), TE or other dilution buffers. - Insert: When directly assembling fragments into a cloning vector, the concentration of assembly fragments should be at least 2-3 times higher than the concentration of vector.
+For assembly of 3 or more fragments into a vector, we recommend using equimolar ratio of fragments.

+- Transformation: NEB 5-alpha Competent E. coli (High Efficiency, NEB #C2987) provided with the kit are recommended for use for assembled products of less than 20 kb in size.
 It is also possible to use other NEB competent E. coli strains, with the exception of BL21, BL21(DE3), Lemo21(DE3) and Nico21(DE3).
-For example, SHuffle® T7 Express Competent E. coli can be used for the expression of a difficult to express protein.
-When using competent E. coli from a vendor other than NEB, we have seen decreased robustness of transformation with high-fidelity DNA assembled products. - Electroporation: Electroporation can increase transformation efficiency by several logs.
-When using the NEBuilder HiFi DNA Assembly Master Mix, use 1 μl of the assembled product for electroporation.
+For example, Shuffle T7 Express Competent E. coli can be used for the expression of a difficult to express protein.
+When using competent E. coli from a vendor other than NEB, we have seen decreased robustness of transformation with the Gibson Assembly reaction. - Electroporation: Electroporation can increase transformation efficiency by several logs.
+When using the Gibson Assembly Master Mix product for electroporation, it is necessary to dilute the reaction 3-fold and use 1 μl for transformation.
 Should you require the use of Electrocompetent cells, please use the following protocol: